 In order to maintain a consistent and optimal performing ensemble, the Waco Community Band utilizes a fixed instrumentation which limits the number of players in each section.
 Section openings are filled from our Wait List of auditioned adult musicians.
 To learn if an immediate opening exists in a section or to arrange an audition for our Wait List, please contact the appropriate Section Leader.

 We utilize a "limited instrumentation" in order to maintain balance among the parts.
-For ideal instrumentation, we are currently in need of 1 oboe, 1 trumpet, 1 string bass, and 1 percussionist.
-We also have occasional need for a pianist and harpist (limited rehearsal requirements).
+For ideal instrumentation, we currently have openings for harp, oboe, and percussion.
 Please contact the appropriate section leader for more information.

 Section openings are filled from our current Wait List of auditioned musicians.
 To be placed on the Wait List, a musician must audition for the Section Leader and conductor.
 This informal, friendly audition provides an opportunity for questions to be answered and personal contact to be made.
 An auditioning musician should have strong playing skills - either a college-level playing background or exceptional high school experiences - and a high level of commitment and dedication.
 An audition includes a prepared piece that exemplifies the individual's playing ability (not more than 3 minutes of music) and a sight-reading exercise.
 Results are given the next day (by phone).
 If you are auditioning on a rehearsal night, you are welcome to stay and observe some of our rehearsal.

 Area band directors and others with music degrees who wish to play with the ensemble are exempt from this audition if playing their primary instrument.
 Please understand that without an audition proper part assignments will be more difficult for the Section Leader/conductor to ascertain.
 Please do not be offended if you are initially asked to play a second or third part.